Microcredential ekomex Outlierism – Learning from Deviant Cases

 • Seawright, J., & Gerring, J. (2008).
 Case selection techniques in case study research: A menu of qualitative and quantitative options.
 Political Research Quarterly, 61(2), 294-308.

 • George, A. L., & Bennett, A. (2005).
 Case studies and theory development in the social sciences.
-MIT Press - Chapter 4.
+MIT Press - Chapter 4

-Who is Your Instructor?
+Who Is Your Instructor?

+Anat Gofen is an associate professor at Federmann School of public policy at Hebrew University.
 My agenda as a scholar is to advance research that guides practice, mostly, addressing social problems, achieving sustainable development, enhancing economic growth, and, in general, creating public value.
 To further unfold the reciprocal relationships between scholarly knowledge and social change, my research focuses on the role of outliers in the evolution, formation, and implications of public change.

 Bildungszeit (can be claimed by employees in Baden-Württemberg)